victorzarour/nu-vibration-app/README.md

 ## Setup

-To setup the app, first fork and cd into the directory, then run:
+To setup the app, fork and cd into the directory, then run:

 ```
 bundle install